Motorcycle quickshifters: Are they safe, how do they work?

 All design, programming and development is carried out by Gareth

 All of HM Quickshifter’s products (their shifters, pit boards and dash) are designed, prototyped and programmed in house, then the circuit boards are subcontracted out for component mounting.
 When they come back, they’re each tested, wired up and potted (sealed in a waterproof compound) back in the small unit in Kent.
-The aluminium parts are locally sourced, and the highly specialised task of laminating the strain gauge to the machined part that sits on the bike’s selector rod is also done by Gareth and the team.
+The aluminum parts are locally sourced, and the highly specialized task of laminating the strain gauge to the machined part that sits on the bike’s selector rod is also done by Gareth and the team.